 In order to provide complete cardiac care, Harbin Clinic cardiologists run diagnostic tests to help assess and evaluate patients with cardiac issues.

 An electrocardiogram (EKG, ECC) test looks at the electrical waves your heart makes through the use of electrical triggers.
-These "triggers" cause your heart muscles to contract and pump blood.
-Echocardiograms are usefully in other cardiac procedures like nuclear stress testing.
+These “triggers” cause your heart muscles to contract and pump blood.
+Echocardiograms are useful in other cardiac procedures like nuclear stress testing.

 An echo or echocardiography is a test that takes ultrasound pictures of your heart’s movements.

 An exercise stress test is used to measure the effect of exercise on your heart.
 Generally, cardiologist place electrodes attached to an EKG monitor on your chest.
 The monitor then follows your heart’s electrical activity during various exercises like walking or pedaling on a bicycle.

 Similar to an exercise test, Holter monitoring records the heart’s rhythms but during normal activity.
 The monitor is normally worn for 24-48 hours.